Images of Scaly Skin (Ichthyosis Vulgaris) (5)

-The most common locations for ichthyosis vulgaris include:
+The most common locations for ichthyosis vulgaris include the:

-However, both conditions should improve by restoring moisture (hydration) to the skin.
-Creams and ointments are better moisturizers than lotions, and they work best when applied just after bathing, while the skin is still moist.
+Ichthyosis vulgaris should improve by restoring moisture to the skin.
+Thick creams (eg, CeraVe Moisturizing Cream) and ointments (eg, Vaseline) are better moisturizers than lotions, and they should be applied just after bathing, while the skin is still moist, and at least one other time every day.
 The following over-the-counter products may be helpful:

 - Over-the-counter cortisone cream (if the areas are itchy)

-Any cracks in the skin should be treated immediately with an over-the-counter topical antibiotic ointment (eg, Neosporin®) in order to prevent an infection.
+Any cracks in the skin should be treated immediately with an over-the-counter topical antibiotic ointment (eg, Neosporin) to help prevent infection.

-To treat the dry, scaly skin of ichthyosis vulgaris, the physician may recommend a topical cream or lotion containing the following:
+To treat the dry, scaly skin of ichthyosis vulgaris, the medical professional may recommend a topical cream or lotion containing:

 For more severe, stubborn ichthyosis vulgaris, oral treatments may include:

-Any adult who develops dry, scaly skin that is not improved by twice daily application of an over-the-counter moisturizer should see a physician for evaluation.
+If you develop dry, scaly skin that is not improved by twice daily application of an over-the-counter moisturizer, see a medical professional for evaluation.